 Let’s dive into how Bonfire's data-driven approach to customer acquisition earned them a spot in our Top 25.

-Traffic Fragility measures how much a website relies on a few pages to drive traffic.
+Traffic Fragility measures how much a website relies on just a few key pages to drive traffic.
 There is an inherent risk in putting too many SEO eggs in too few baskets.
 Our highest-scoring companies attract organic search traffic to a wide variety of webpages.
 Lower scoring companies may be overly dependent on traffic to a small number of key pages.

 "It levels the playing field a little bit if you’re looking at a site with millions of pages versus a site with twenty pages.
 But if you’re looking at the value of the twenty pages versus the millions of pages, it helps you get an idea of how intentional they are with their organic strategy and not just publishing for publishing’s sake."